Charity Fundraising Activity

 The main Fundraisers consist of Isla Richards and Diana Safieh (Dee) who are leading the ‘Dee’s Knees’ team.
-The rest of the team consists of Jess, Suzanne and Shirley from Premier Promotional Products, as well as Noreen, Vivian, Amy and Marie-Claire from St John of Jerusalem Eye Hospital.
+The rest of the team consists of Jess, Suzie and Shirley from Premier Promotional Products, as well as Noreen, Vivian, Amy and Marie-Claire from St John of Jerusalem Eye Hospital.

 The St John of Jerusalem Eye Hospital Group work hard to relieve poverty and bring hope to more than 128,000 Palestinians every year.
 The services provided by the St John Hospitals, Clinics and Mobile Outreach Unit revive education and employment prospects and contribute to economic growth and rebuilding the fractured infrastructure.

 The core activities now include:

 - The Hebron Eye Hospital